-This post lists the top things to do in August in Berlin, including a top 10 list, free things to do, family-friendly activities as well as things to do at night.
+This includes a top 10 list, free things to do, family-friendly activities, as well as things to do at night.

 Several of the items below are already included for free or at a discount with the purchase of a tourist discount pass.

-(1) See The Berlin Wall
+1. See The Berlin Wall

 Tens of thousands of families were torn apart for decades.
 Some were stuck in Communist East Berlin while others were lucky enough to be on the better side of the wall in Democratic West Berlin.